otrv4/otrv4/otrv4.md

 - The Non-Interactive-Auth message in the case of XZDH of the non-interactive DAKE.

+Note that if a data message arrives prior to the Auth-I or the Non-Interactive-Auth message, this data message will be ignored.

 #### Attaching an encrypted message to Auth-I message in DAKEZ

 ##### Encrypting the message